SrPhilippe/FE-BLUEZ-Theme-for-blender/readme.md

 # FE-BLUEZ Theme for blender 2.8 and above

 This is Fe-Bluez.
 A new blue concept styled theme for blender.
 This theme is currently in progress and I can't tell when I will post the updates.
-There are a few UI itens that are still in default style.
+There are a few UI items that are still in the default style.

 Enjoy it.